DataDog/documentation/content/en/logs/guide/logs-monitors-on-volumes.md

 **Reminder**: The metrics used in this dashboard are estimates and might differ from official billing numbers.

-To import this dashboard, copy the [estimated usage dashboard JSON definition][6] and past it in a new Dashboard.
-Alternatively use the `Import Dashboard JSON` option in the cog menu in the upper right corner of a new dashboard.
+To import this dashboard, copy the [estimated usage dashboard JSON definition][6] and paste it as a new Dashboard.
+Alternatively use the `Import Dashboard JSON` option in the settings cog menu in the upper right corner of a new dashboard.

 ## Monitor indexed logs with fixed threshold